SherG/cool-iron/blog/quit-facebook.md

 In the meantime, unfortunately, we'll be treated to the continuing spectacle of our Kabuki politicians on the right and left grilling Zuckerberg in public, and fighting for greater control of Facebook, a powerful platform.

-The signs of this political struggle span Facebook's newsfeeds — a big turn-off.
+The signs of this political struggle are strewn across Facebook's newsfeeds — a big turn-off.

 ## In Sum